 Others travelers on shorter trips with higher budgets and expectations could easily spend double that on dinner and drinks.
 But that's the beauty of traveling in Thailand: the infrastructure happily accommodates all budgets — and often finds a way to break them!

 Note: All prices are in Thai baht.
 Your current exchange rate may affect prices, and you'll always find exceptions for these daily living expenses in Thailand.

-Understanding Daily Expenses in Thailand
+Understanding Daily Expenses

 Finding the best prices and spending less in Thailand is ultimately up to you.
 Patronizing upscale restaurants and hotels that cater only to tourists will obviously cost more, as will doing more activities (e.g., scuba diving, taking tours, etc) and paying entrance fees to tourist places.

-Plain and simple: the islands cost more.
-You've got to pay to play in the sun.
-Plan to spend slightly more while in the islands on food, basics, and accommodation.
-Islands cost more for a reason: anything and everything must be brought to the island from the mainland either by boat or plane.
-Rent for businesses is invariably more expensive near the sea, so they have to make ends meet by increasing prices.
+Totally worth it!
+Islands cost more for a reason: everything must be brought to the island from the mainland either by boat or plane.
+Rent for businesses is invariably more expensive near the sea, so they have to increase prices to make ends meet.